We’re building a new bridge on Mill Flat Road, Coatesville

 Update - 15 Oct 2025

-Girder installation was successful last week, with the bridge beams and precast panels to be installed this week.
+Girder installation was successful, with the bridge beams and precast panels to be installed shortly afterwards.

 Update - 29 Sept 2025